 Katherine came to England in 1991 to take up the post of Organ Scholar at Winchester Cathedral and Assistant Organist at Winchester College.
 She has also held posts as Organist and Assistant Director of Music at the Metropolitan Cathedral of Christ the King, Liverpool, Assistant Organist and Director of the Cathedral Girls’ Choir at Norwich Cathedral prior to moving to Warwick as Director of Music at the Collegiate Church of St. Mary.

-She is a sometime guest tutor for the Royal College of Organists and is regularly asked to be a guest choral workshop leader for the Royal School of Church Music in the UK, South Africa, the USA, Canada and Australia.
-Katherine has given several organ recitals in the United Kingdom, New Zealand, Germany, U.S.A., Bermuda, the Netherlands, South Africa, Australia and Singapore.
-She has performed as organ soloist with the Royal Liverpool Philharmonic Orchestra, the Hallé, the City of London Sinfonia and the Royal Philharmonic Orchestra and has taught a masterclass at the Curtis Institute of Music, Philadelphia, USA.
+She is a Council member of the Royal College of Organists and a trustee of the Organists Charitable trust and is regularly asked to be a guest choral workshop leader for the Royal School of Church Music in the UK, South Africa, the USA, Canada and Australia.
+Katherine has given several organ recitals in the United Kingdom, New Zealand, Germany, U.S.A., Bermuda, the Netherlands, South Africa, Australia, Spain and Singapore.
+She has performed as organ soloist with the Royal Liverpool Philharmonic Orchestra, the Hallé, the City of London Sinfonia, Southern Pro Musica and the Royal Philharmonic Orchestra and has taught a masterclass at the Curtis Institute of Music, Philadelphia, USA.
+In April she performed the Saint-Saëns Organ Symphony in the London’s Royal Festival Hall with the Royal Philharmonic Orchestra.
 She is also active as a composer, having received several commissions both in the UK, the USA and New Zealand.

-Emma Barnaby first came to the girls' course as a fourteen-year-old in the summer of 2008 and never wanted to go home.
+Emma Barnaby, Assistant Course Director, first came to the Girl's Chorister Course as a fourteen-year-old in the summer of 2008 and never wanted to go home.
 She was a girl chorister for a number of years and has been a staff member since 2015.
-She oversees residential life, teaches music history, and hopes to make this week as wonderful as possible for every girl as it always is for her.
+She oversees residential life, teaches music history, and hopes to make this week as wonderful as possible for every girl, as it always is for her.

-Jennifer Johnson, RN's son William attended the Choir School from 2004-2009.
-Her specialty in nursing is Pediatrics.
-She has served in a variety of institutions in Maine, RI and Massachusetts, including Phillips Academy, Andover, and Boston Children's Hospital.
-She loves the music and liturgy of the church, sings alto in her parish choir, and plays the viola.
+Jennifer Johnson, RN, has served in a variety of institutions in Maine, Rhode Island and Massachusetts, including Phillips Academy, Andover, and Boston Children's Hospital.
+Her specialty in nursing is pediatrics.
+A lover of music and the liturgy of the church, she sings alto in her parish choir and plays the viola.
+Her son William attended the Choir School from 2004-2009.
 She lives with her music director husband, Mark and 12-year-old dog, Taz, in Washington, CT.